 The Olympic Committee has had many external pressures for the postponement of games, including athletes and many federations, the latter being one of the most powerful in the world, such as United States

 According to what he has learned, the decision has been made after observing the uncertainty outlook existing between the Olympic athletes and the unstoppable coronavirus spread all over the planet.

 Yet no date set for the celebration of the Olympic Games, but everything indicates that they could take place as early as 2021.

 You have spoken directly to Thomas Bach,

-The news has jumped after this morning on Monday the Japanese media 'NHL' reported that the Japanese prime minister was going to have a conversation with the top president of the International Olympic Committee.
+The news has jumped after this Monday morning the Japanese media 'NHL' reported that the Japanese prime minister was going to have a conversation with the highest president of the International Olympic Committee.